Distributed Conditional Cooperation Model Predictive Control of Interconnected Microgrids: Introduction

 \section{Introduction}

-Recent advancements in renewable energies and growing concerns about environmental impacts from fossil fuelled power stations lead to worldwide increase in installation of \ac{res} such as photovoltaic plants and wind turbines~\cite{Sec2017}. \ac{res} are often small-scaled \acp{dg}, characterised by an intermittent power output and by geographical proximity to consumers.
-At this juncture, the \acf{mg} concept is a promising direction to facilitate the integration of a large number of \ac{res}.
-An \ac{mg} refers to a self-contained system with local demand, generation and storage units. \acp{mg} can operate either connected to or islanded from the power network~\cite{TonSmi12}.
+Recent advances in renewable energies and growing concerns about environmental impacts of fossil-fuelled power plants led to a worldwide increase of \ac{res}. \ac{res} are often small-scale units which are characterised by intermittent power output and geo\-graph\-i\-cal proximity to consumers.
+At this juncture, the \acf{mg} concept is a promising approach to facilitate the integration of a large number of \ac{res}.
+An \ac{mg} refers to a self-contained system with local demand, generators and storage units. \acp{mg} can operate connected to or isolated from the power network, i.e., islanded.
+For both modes, operation control serves to coordinate all units on a timescale of minutes.

-Connecting geographically close \acp{mg} and facilitating power exchange between these \acp{mg} can increase the flexibility in their operation~\cite{ShaLiBah+17}.
-This offers new economic markets for \acp{mg} as they can benefit from the technological and temporal diversity of the different \ac{res}.
-The objective of this paper is to develop a distributed control strategy for power exchange preserving the self-interests of the \acp{mg} in a network.
-The resulting control scheme has two-stages.
-The first stage estimates the optimal islanded cost.
-The second stage considers power exchange between the \acp{mg} in the network such that each \ac{mg} benefits from it compared to the islanded case.
-The underlining scheme at each layer is \ac{mpc}. \ac{mpc} is widely adopted for the energy management of \ac{mg} as it allows to explicitly consider operational limits of the units and transmission lines in the \ac{mg} \cite{HSB+2015, OuaDagDes+15}.
+Connecting \acp{mg} and facilitating power exchange between them can increase flexibility compared to islanded operation~\citep{ShaLiBah+17}.
+The interconnection allows the \acp{mg} to benefit from different infeed pattern of geographically distributed and technologically diverse \ac{res}.
+In this paper, we develop a strategy that manages power exchange while preserving the self-interest of each \ac{mg} in a network.
+The derived conditional cooperation control scheme is composed of two parts: \begin{enumerate*}[(i)] \item estimation of a condition for each \ac{mg} that reflects its self-interest; and \item determination of power exchange between the \acp{mg} in the network such that the condition from \ref{it:introduction:self-interest} is satisfied for each \ac{mg}. \end{enumerate*} The scheme is based on \acf{mpc} which is widely adopted for the operation of \acp{mg} as it allows to explicitly consider unit limits as well as economic objectives \citep{OuaDagDes+15}.